Oil rises as US inflation eases

 PHOTO

-LONDON - Oil prices rose on Friday amid signs of easing inflationary pressures in the United States, the world's biggest oil consumer, with Brent crude peaking above $86 though it was still set for a weekly decline.
+Oil prices rose on Friday amid signs of easing inflationary pressures in the United States, the world's biggest oil consumer, though Brent crude was still set for a weekly decline.

 Brent futures were set to fall about 1% week-on-week following four weekly gains.
 WTI futures were broadly stable on a weekly basis.

-Investor confidence was bolstered after data on Thursday showed U.S. consumer prices fell in June, stoking hopes that the Federal Reserve will cut interest rates soon.
+Investor confidence was bolstered after data on Thursday showed U.S. consumer prices fell in June, stoking speculation that the Federal Reserve will cut interest rates soon.

 Lower rates are expected to boost economic growth, which would help raise fuel consumption.